highlightjs/highlight.js/README.md

 ### ES6 Modules / `import`

-*Note: You can also import directly from fully static URLs, such as our every own pre-built ES6 Module CDN resources.
+*Note: You can also import directly from fully static URLs, such as our very own pre-built ES6 Module CDN resources.
 See [Fetch via CDN](#fetch-via-cdn) for specific examples.*

 The default import will register all languages: